List of Futurama characters

-This article lists the many characters of Futurama, an American animated science fiction sitcom created by Matt Groening and developed by Groening and David X. Cohen for the Fox Broadcasting Company.
+Futurama is an American animated science fiction sitcom created by Matt Groening and developed by Groening and David X. Cohen for the Fox Broadcasting Company.
 The series follows the adventures of a late-20th-century New York City pizza delivery boy, Philip J. Fry, who, after being unwittingly cryogenically frozen for one thousand years, finds employment at Planet Express, an interplanetary delivery company in the retro-futuristic 31st century.

 Along with the employees of Planet Express, Futurama includes a large array of characters, including co-workers, media personalities, business owners, extended relatives, townspeople, aliens, and villains.
 Many of these characters were created for one-time gags, background scenes, or other functions, but later gained expanded roles.
 Other characters started as background characters, and have been used to personify new roles later on in the series.

 The main characters are listed first; all other characters are listed in alphabetical order.
 Only main, supporting, and recurring characters are listed, with brief descriptions of the main and supporting characters also given.